Dołęga coat of arms

 Dołęga (pronunciation: /pl/) is a Polish coat of arms.
 It was used by several szlachta families in the times of the Polish–Lithuanian Commonwealth.

 Blazon

-"Azure, a downward opened horse-shoe argent with a cross former of the same charged on the edge of its arch.
+"Azure, a downward opened horse-shoe argent with a cross paty or charged on the edge of its arch.
 Inside the horse-shoe an argent arrow whose downward point protrudes.
 Helmet with mantling azure, lined argent.
 Crowned.
 Crest: a vulture's wing with an argent arrow shot through."

 There are four varieties of the coat of arms of which one is shown on RHS of top of the page.